federicomariamassari/udacity-sfend/projects/p3/p3-track-an-object-in-3d-space.md

 ## Overview

 The final project of the camera course involves fusing data from LiDAR and camera sensors to reliably estimate time-to-collision (TTC) with a vehicle in front, in the context of a Collision Detection System (CDS).
-After detecting and classifying the objects on the road using deep-learning framework YOLOv3 (You Only Look Once) [Figure 1], I identify the LiDAR points and keypoint matches that fall inside the region of interest (ROI) of the preceding vehicle's 2D bounding box across consecutive frame pairs, and use these to compute robust TTC estimates for both LiDAR and camera [Figure 2].
+After detecting and classifying the objects on the road using deep-learning framework YOLOv3 (You Only Look Once) [Figure 1], I identify the LiDAR points and keypoint matches that fall inside the region of interest (ROI) of the preceding vehicle's 2D bounding box across consecutive frame pairs, and use them to compute robust TTC estimates for both LiDAR and camera [Figure 2].
 All tasks are timed to monitor their efficiency.

 __Figure 1: YOLOv3 2D Bounding Boxes__
 ![YOLOv3 Bounding Boxes](./img/mov4.gif)

 __Figure 2: Time-to-Collision Estimates (Tukey, AKAZE-AKAZE)__
 ![Tukey AKAZE-AKAZE TTC](./img/mov5.gif)

 ## Project Structure